 Whether you're looking for ancient artifacts or colorful paintings, the best things in life certainly are free at the country's best no-fee museums.

-Walters Art Museum
+Walters Art Museum, Baltimore

-National Museum of Mexican Art
+National Museum of Mexican Art, Chicago

-Museum of Contemporary Photography
+Museum of Contemporary Photography, Chicago

-Frye Art Museum
+Frye Art Museum, Seattle

 Cleveland Museum of Art

-Museum at Fashion Institute of Technology
+The Museum at the Fashion Institute of Technology, New York

-Fashionistas can study the culture of fashion and maybe even pick up some tips from our fashionable predecessors at the free museum at FIT, Manhattan's Fashion Institute of Technology.
+Fashionistas can study the culture of fashion and maybe even pick up some tips from our fashionable predecessors at the free museum at Manhattan's Fashion Institute of Technology, or FIT.
 There are 3 exhibition galleries, which feature visiting exhibitions and a rotating selection of the museum's permanent collection.
 The Fashion and Textile History Gallery changes every 6 months to offer a retrospective on the history of fashion.
 In addition to the exhibits, there are often free lectures, panel discussions and tours focusing on fashion and style.

 Baltimore Museum of Art